2018 NHL Global Series

 The Senators and Penguins made it a clean sweep for the NHL teams in European exhibition games when Ottawa defeated captain Daniel Alfredsson's former team, Forlunda, 4-1 in Gothenburg, Sweden, and Pittsburgh won 4-1 against Finnish team Jokerit in Helsinki.

 The Stanley Cup, the most-cherished trophy in sports, returned to its ancestral homeland in the arms of the champion Anaheim Ducks for the two-game NHL Premiere 2007 series against the Los Angeles Kings in London.

 History was made in front of two sellout crowds at the O2 Arena, as NHL regular-season games were played in Europe for the first time.
 In the first game, Sept.
 29, Kings forward Michael Cammalleri scored twice and Bernier made 26 saves in a 4-1 win.
 The next day, Perry had two goals and an assist as Anaheim split the series with a 4-1 victory.

 Destinations: Sweden, Finland

 The Toronto Maple Leafs traveled to Sweden and Finland for a three-game tour as part of the NHL Challenge Series.
-Swedish hero Mats Sundin lead the NHL team against Swedish powers Djurgarden and Farjestad, and Finnish club Jokerit.
+Sweden native Mats Sundin lead the Maple Leafs against Swedish powers Djurgarden and Farjestad, and Finnish club Jokerit.

 The Maple Leafs swept all three games.